LucaIsMyName/sparef-js/readme.md

     /**
      * 'in' and 'out' sets CSS keyframes,
      * write CSS keframes as a JS Object.
-     * Strings get converted from Camel to Kebab Case via sparef-js */
+     * Strings get converted from Camel to Kebab Case
+     * via sparef-js and set as temporary CSS animations
+     * in the DOM.
+    */
     out: {
       from: { opacity: 1, backgroundColor: 'green' },